cilium/cilium/envoy/README.Istio.md

 Build the Istio binaries, especially a `pilot-discovery` modified to configure Cilium filters in every HTTP filter chain.
 This work is being developed in Cilium's `inject-cilium-filters` branch, which is based on Istio's release-1.0 branch.
+Make sure that when you build the Istio binaries that you are using a Linux box meeting the requirements of Istio.

     mkdir -p ${GOPATH}/src/istio.io
     cd ${GOPATH}/src/istio.io